 - 1. What marketing activities support salespeople, and how does that support help them?
 Be specific. - 2.
 What do salespeople do to support marketing managers?
 Be specific. - 3.
 What is a closed-loop lead management and what are its benefits to salespeople?

-This page titled 13.5: Integrating Sales and Marketing is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by Anonymous via source content that was edited to the style and standards of the LibreTexts platform.
+This page titled 13.5: Integrating Sales and Marketing is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Anonymous.